addison-ch/addison-ch/README.md

 I'm a newly graduated software engineer based in NYC.
 Originally from Canada, I studied Computer Science at the University of Waterloo.
 During my undergrad, I had the chance to intern at Apple 🍏, Tesla 🏎️, and Datadog 🐾.

 I enjoy working on challenging engineering problems and building well-crafted products.
-My experience has been fairly broad, from systems software in vehicles to high-throughput backend services, and I’m always excited to keep learning.
+My experience has been fairly broad, from systems software in electric vehicles to high-throughput backend services, and I’m always excited to keep learning.

 In my free time, you can find me getting lost in an open-world video game, hitting volleyballs, or practicing my 40L sprint in Tetris.